dr2633/dr2633.github.io/index.md

 New York

-**Professional Role:**
+**Role:**

 Research Scientist, Stanford University, Laboratory of Speech Neuroscience

 - Specialization in computational neuroscience and deep learning
-- Focus on developing algorithms for speech decoding and exploring AI-neuroscience intersections
+- Focus on developing algorithms for modeling auditory and language processing in the brain during speech

 ---